Ohio State University College of Dentistry: Research

 The College of Dentistry receives extensive support from the National Institutes of Health and the National Science Foundation.
 Students and faculty members participate in both clinical and laboratory research.
 Faculty researchers have expertise in such fields as: gum disease (gingivitis and periodontitis), tooth decay (caries), tooth stain, plaque, and dentin hypersensitivity (pain).
 A research-focused combined D.D.S./Ph.D. degree program is also available.

 Clinics

 The Ohio State Dental Clinics offer primary care and a full range of specialty clinics all in one building.
 The Dental Emergency Care Clinic is also available as a walk-in only service available to adult patients older than age 18.
-Emergency care is provided by third- and fourth-year dental students under the supervision of college faculty.